 This is accomplished through a carefully planned and executed long-term investment program that efficiently and effectively allocates and manages the assets of the Fund.
-This objective is accomplished through carefully planned and executed long term investment programme that efficiently and effectively allocates and manages the Fund’s assets, per the Fund’s Investments Policy.
+This objective is accomplished through a carefully planned and executed long-term investment programme that efficiently and effectively allocates and manages the Fund’s assets, per the Fund’s Investments Policy.

 The Fund is a long-term investor.
 This long-term investment horizon is because the liabilities, over the long term, are majorly influenced by a relatively young member profile.

 The Fund collects members' contributions and invests them judiciously, and pays commensurate benefits to qualifying members.
 The money collected is maintained on individual member accounts, invested and earns an annual interest depending on the Fund’s return on investments.

 On qualification, the member is paid the lump sum amount plus interest computed every year.

 Investment decision making and execution is informed by the NSSF Act, the URBRA Investment Guidelines and the internal Investments Policy.
 The NSSF Act mandates the Board to determine the Fund’s investments, while the Investments Policy provides a guiding framework for investments of the assets within acceptable risk levels.

 As of June 30, 2022, the Fund’s Assets Under Management (AUM) stood at Uganda Shillings 17.2 Trillion

 Investments Asset Allocation